DeepBrain-AI/docs/versioned_docs/version-1.4.x/aistudioV3/reference/simple-video.md

 <br/>

-The chromakey export section shows how to send an API request in JSON format to export a chormakey video that only contains the AI Model.
+The chroma-key export section shows how to send an API request in JSON format to export a chormakey video that only contains the AI Model.

 ## 1. API endpoint